Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-We looked at how they could be responsible at home, school, in the community and globally.
-Children based their final inquiry presentations on this.
+Showed them that it happens everything.

 What were the most creative food waste solution suggestions?
-Lots of awesome suggestions.
-We particularly loved a group's
+Giving to the homeless/soup kitchens etc

 Did the resource encourage new ways of thinking and talking about the value food?